GeoscienceAustralia/stormwavecluster/R/tpx0.72/README.md

 Installation
 -------------
 The tpx0.72 program must be installed and compiled to run this package.
+Currently (24/05/2016) it can be obtained here: http://volkov.oce.orst.edu/tides/global.html

 Further, the variable `.OPTS_directory` in the file BASIC_R_INTERFACE/predict_tide.R must be changed to correspond to the OPTS